seveibar/remote-redux/README.md

 ## Predictive Reduction

 Redux requires that actions be applied in order.
-This would mean that we have to until remote actions complete to apply local actions.
+This would mean that we would have to wait until remote actions complete to apply local actions.
 This can have a negative impact on the user experience e.g. they can't hit back while a page is loading.

 To eliminate the delay of user actions, we can use _predictive reduction_.